Kathy Maister's Start Cooking

 imgp1248_305

-Be sure to get the garlic powder and onion powder, not the garlic salt, or onion salt.
-It's better to add your salt separately.
+At the grocery store, be sure to get the garlic powder and onion powder, not the garlic salt, or onion salt.
+It’s better to add your salt separately.

 6. Cinnamon

 Nearly everybody likes cinnamon!
 Mix it with a bit of sugar and have it on your toast in the morning.
 Sprinkle it on your coffee or hot chocolate, or add it to oatmeal.
-Once you actually startcooking you will be amazed at how many savory dishes it can be added to.
+Once you actually start cooking you will be amazed at how many savory dishes it can be added to.
 It adds a lot of interest to stews and curries, as well as ground beef.

 imgp1267_400